ldutoit/2020-spring-school-GBS/sessions/popgen.md

 ### Structure

-Our goal for now is to export a subset of loci for analysis in [Structure](https://web.stanford.edu/group/pritchardlab/structure.html), which analyzes the distribution of multi-locus genotypes within and among populations in a Bayesian framework to make predictions about the most probable population of origin for each individual.
+Our goal now is to export a subset of loci for analysis in [Structure](https://web.stanford.edu/group/pritchardlab/structure.html), which analyzes the distribution of multi-locus genotypes within and among populations in a Bayesian framework to make predictions about the most probable population of origin for each individual.
 The assignment of each individual to a population is quantified in terms of Bayesian posterior probabilities, and visualized via a plot of posterior probabilities for each individual and population.

-A key user defined parameter is the hypothesized number of populations of origin which is represented by K. Sometimes the value of K is clear from from the biology, but more often a range of potential K-values must be explored and evaluated using a variety of likelihood based approaches to decide upon the ultimate K. In the interest of time we won’t be exploring different values of K here, but this will be a key step for your own data sets.
-In addition, at the moment Structure will take a long time to run on the number of loci generated in a typical RAD data set because of the MCMC algorithms involved in the Bayesian computations.
-We therefore want to randomly choose a random subset of loci that are well represented in our three populations.
-Nonetheless, this random subset contains more than enough information to define population structure:
+A key user defined parameter is the hypothesized number of populations of origin which is represented by K. Sometimes the value of K is clear from from the biology, but more often a range of potential K-values must be explored and evaluated using a variety of likelihood based approaches to decide upon the ultimate K. In the interests of time we won’t be exploring different values of K here, but this will be a key step for your own datasets.
+In addition, Structure takes a long time to run on the number of loci generated in a typical RAD data set because of the MCMC algorithms involved in the Bayesian computation.
+We therefore want to choose a random subset of loci that are well represented across our three populations.
+Despite 'downsampling', this random subset contains more than enough information to define population structure.

 The final stage of the Stacks pipeline is to run the `populations` program.
-Now, we want to execute just populations, rather than the full Stacks pipeline, to specify filters that will give us only the most well represented loci.
-Populations is a very useful piece of software both for filtering and for outputting population genetics.
+Now, we want to execute just `populations`, rather than the full Stacks pipeline, to specify filters that will give us only the most well-represented loci. `populations` is a very useful piece of software both for filtering and for outputting population genetics files and parameter estimates.
 It can work with non-stacks generated data too.

-The help of populations is [here](https://catchenlab.life.illinois.edu/stacks/comp/populations.php)
+The help for `populations` is [here](https://catchenlab.life.illinois.edu/stacks/comp/populations.php)

  • Since we won't be able to use all loci for our quick downstream analysis today, we will run populations again, specifying that loci must be present in at least 80% of individuals in all three populations to cut down on the total number of loci in the directory).